July 2017 - Mental Toughness

 Next time you feel like you are struggling in a race, try to hone in on a specific part of your technique.
 For example, "What are my arms doing?" or "how are my feet landing?" or "What's my posture like?"

 Focusing in on your technique can provide a useful distraction from the pain of a race very nicely and allow you to get through to the business end of races as pain free and as quickly (always important!) as possible.”

 “That's a fantastic question; I've always found that the mental side of running and racing is as important as the physical.
 I've got three tips for you:

 - Practise running at your race pace several times in your training.
 Go through the mental struggles of keeping your pacing in your training to help you in the race.
 One good session is 1 hour easy pace + 30 minute race pace - this then simulates running quickly when you are tired (like between that 8-10 mile mark in a half that you mentioned).

-- Break the race into sizeable chunks, whether that's 4.2 parkruns for a half marathon ro something else.
-Have a strategy for each chunk; (1) build into it, (2) pick up the pace, (3) focus and (4) finish strong.
+- Break the race into sizeable chunks, whether that's 4.2 parkruns for a half marathon or something else.
+Have a strategy for each chunk: (1) build into it, (2) pick up the pace, (3) focus and (4) finish strong.

 Our Member's Answer

-July's member's answer is from Chris in Cardiff (who's cross country crazy.
+July's member's answer was from Chris in Cardiff (who's cross country crazy.
 That's a lot of Cs).

 Thanks, Chris.
 There's no doubt that racing teaches you a lot.